Skip to content View Site Map

 The SD Missouri River Tourism office is located in the Oahe Dam Visitor Center.

-We invite you to stop by to learn more about the Missouri River region.
-Our staff would love to share their knowledge with you and give you some recommendations for your trip.
+We invite you to stop by to learn more about the Missouri River area in South Dakota.
+Our staff would love to share their knowledge and recommendations for your trip.

 The Oahe Visitor Center is open to the public Monday - Friday, 9 a.m. - 4 p.m.